Top 12 services for expats in the Netherlands to make your life easy

 Most have a procedure whereby your needs are matched with an animal’s, so you have some assurance you’re going to be able to provide a happy home for your new child.

 Listen, we have to promote ourselves a little bit, okay?
-But seriously, we have a Facebook group that is super helpful for the international community.
+But seriously, we have an Instagram account that is super helpful (and fun) for the international community.

-It’s a friendly, cosy space where you can ask questions, get people’s opinions, and best of all, feature in our articles if you respond to our questions about your experiences of life in the Netherlands.
+It’s a friendly, cosy space where you can ask questions, get information on current events, and best of all, feature in our articles if you respond to our questions about your experiences of life in the Netherlands.

-Our members also post awesome photos of different parts of the Netherlands, so if you’re looking for exploration inspiration, it’s the place to be.
-Also, if you’re considering moving to the Netherlands, it is a great group to join, because you’ll get a real sense of what life here is like.
+We post awesome photos of different parts of the Netherlands, so if you’re looking for exploration inspiration, it’s the place to be.
+Also, if you’re considering moving to the Netherlands, it is a great account to follow, because you’ll get a real sense of what life here is like.

 Which expat services have helped you the most while settling down in the Netherlands?
 Let us know in the comments below.